polyaxon/polyaxon/templates/experimentation/project_plugins.md

     ```

-Since the notebook is create with polyaxonfile, it can be customized same way as any other job, e.g. you can customize the resources, request GPUs ...
+Since the notebook is create with polyaxonfile, it can be customized in the same way as any other job, e.g. you can customize the resources, request GPUs ...

 ```yaml
 -------